krrish-anand/Student-Management-API/README.md

 - ✅ Data models and structure
 - ✅ Error handling and status codes
 - ✅ **Complete Postman setup guide with workflows**
-- ✅ cURL examples and Postman collection JSON
-- ✅ Pro tips for API testing and automation

 ## 📁 Project Structure